PolisPolitics/slate/source/includes/api/_interactions.md

 Attribute | Required? | Description
 --------- | --------- | -----------
-surveyId | true | Identifier of the survey responses | false | Response recorded for the suvey questions
+surveyId | true | Identifier of the survey. responses | false | Response recorded for the suvey questions.

 ### data/location

 Attribute | Required? | Description
 --------- | --------- | -----------
-lat | false | Coordinate specifying north-south position of this location on Earth lng | false | Coordinate specifying east-west position of this location on Earth confidence | false | Quantitative accuracy of the location coordinates
+lat | false | Coordinate specifying north-south position of this location on Earth. lng | false | Coordinate specifying east-west position of this location on Earth. confidence | false | Quantitative accuracy of the location coordinates.

 ### meta